Temperature is All You Need for Generalization in Langevin Dynamics and other Markov Processes: Numerical Experiments

-The following are results of training with SGLD (a discretized version of the CLD dynamics in \eqref{eq: train loss sde regularized}) on a few benchmark datasets.
-We use several different values of $\beta$ relative to $N$ (number of training samples).
+We use several different values of $\beta$ relative to $N$ (the number of training samples).
 For simplicity, we focused on binary classification cases.
-In all datasets with more than 2 classes, we constructed a binary classification task by partitioning the original labels set into $2$ disjoint sets of the same size.
+In all datasets with more than 2 classes, we constructed a binary classification task by partitioning the original label set into $2$ disjoint sets of the same size.

 The results demonstrate that learning with SGLD is possible with various values of $\beta$.
-In fact, in several instances, the injected noise appears to improve the generalization gap, e.g, in SVHN, in all the tested $\beta$ values between $0.4 \cdot N$ and $2 \cdot N$ the average test error remained almost the same while the training error decreased as $\beta$ increased (\ie the generalization gap increased).
-Notably, we also observe that for sufficiently large levels of noise the generalization bounds are non-vacuous.
+In fact, in several instances, the injected noise appears to improve the \emph{generalization gap}, e.g, in SVHN \citep{netzer2011reading}, in all the tested $\beta$ values between $0.4 \cdot N$ and $2 \cdot N$ the average test error remained almost the same while the training error decreased as $\beta$ increased (\ie the generalization gap increased).
+Notably, we also observe that for sufficiently large levels of noise, the generalization bounds are non-vacuous.

-\paragraph{Parity task.} In the following experiment, we consider a synthetic binary classification task where each input is a binary vector of length 70 and the target label is defined as the parity of 3 randomly selected input dimensions.
-We train a neural network using SGLD with varying values of the inverse temperature parameter $\beta$ and different sample sizes.

-The results show that injecting noise can improve the generalization gap: specifically, the case of $\beta\geq N^2$ leads to overfitting, while smaller values of $\beta$ (e.g., $1.5 \cdot N$ to $12 \cdot N$) yield better generalization.
-Moreover, as well as in the benchmark datasets, in this setting, our generalization bound is non-vacuous in several cases.